AryaBuwa/Weekly-Submissions/README.md

     - Learning machine learning algorithms and performing and practising EDA on data.
     - Currently learning Computer Vision and how it works using cv2 and ML.
     - Also learning the working of LLMs and how to integrate them into the project using hugging face.
-    - I joined Oracle's Gen AI course and Google's Gen AI course
+    - I recently joined Oracle's Gen AI course and Google's Gen AI course
     - learning projects based on LLMs.

 - How to Explore: